-- What will you do if no one chooses your group home? - 19 Facility-based day services closed permanently since 2020 (many remain closed due to COVID-19).
+- What will you do if no one chooses your group home? - There is no time frame concerning how long it will take for an individual to select your home. - ➤ 19 Facility-based day services closed permanently since 2020 (many remain closed due to COVID-19).